-For clinician-administered drugs, the first non-risk payment will cover medical Encounter Data received from the effective date of the drugs specified on the CAD_Formulary_NRP file, as defined in Chapter 2 of the UMCM, through the end of that State Fiscal Quarter.
+For clinician-administered drugs, the first non-risk payment will cover medical Encounter Data received from the date specified in Chapter 2 of Exhibit C through the end of that State Fiscal Quarter.
 Thereafter, non-risk payments will cover State fiscal quarterly encounter reporting periods.
 HHSC will make non-risk payments within a reasonable amount of time after the encounter reporting period, but no later than 95 Days after HHSC or its designee has processed the medical Encounter Data.
 Non-risk payments will be limited to the actual amounts paid to medical Providers for the ingredient cost of these drugs up to the FFS reimbursement amount.
-To be eligible for reimbursement, medical encounters must contain a Financial Arrangement Code "20" in segment NTE02 on the encounter transaction.